 Angela Waanders, MD, MPH, Lurie Children’s Hospital

-Director, Precision Medicine Oncology; Program Director, Pediatric Neuro-Oncology Fellowship; Executive Board Chair, Children’s Brain Tumor Tissue Consortium; Associate Professor of Pediatrics (Hematology, Oncology, and Stem Cell Transplantation), Northwestern University Feinberg School of Medicine, Max Lacewell Endowed Brain Tumor Research Scholar.
+Director, Precision Medicine Oncology; Program Director, Pediatric Neuro-Oncology Fellowship; Executive Board Chair, Children’s Brain Tumor Network; Associate Professor of Pediatrics (Hematology, Oncology, and Stem Cell Transplantation), Northwestern University Feinberg School of Medicine, Max Lacewell Endowed Brain Tumor Research Scholar.
 Dr. Waanders is a pediatric neuro-oncologist with interest in genomic profiling, molecular biology, clinical informatics, and biobanking.
 She completed training in both general pediatrics and pediatric hematology-oncology at the Children’s Hospital of Philadelphia.
 Her translational research at the Stanley Manne Children’s Research Institute of Lurie Children’s, Dr. Waander’s focus is on developing novel therapeutic strategies to develop less toxic, more effectivive for children with brain tumors.
 Dr. Waander’s Bio

 Kristine and David Wetzel – Co-Founders McKenna Claire Foundation